BendingSpoons/katana-swift/README.md

 }
 ```

 `NodeDescriptions` lets you split the UI into small independent, reusable pieces.
-That's why it is very common for a `NodeDescription` to be composed by others `NodeDescription` as children.
+That's why it is very common for a `NodeDescription` to be composed by others `NodeDescription` as children, generating the UI tree.
 To define child components implement the method `childrenDescriptions`

 ```swift
 struct CounterScreen: NodeDescription {